hasen74/animalplayground/front/README.md

 Access to the **admin** page is only granted to admins.

 Once on the page you can add a product to the catalogue, or delete it by ID.
-A sample admin account can be accessed with the following credentials :
+Ask us for a sample admin account credentials.

-email : carra_c@etna-alternance.net
-password: endofquest

 Enjoy !
 Loïc Bouvier & Benjamin Solano